 Perfect to work with as a bonsai plant, a rosemary bonsai can be purchased anywhere you might buy a regular rosemary plant – you can also buy seeds and start your own plant.
 Since rosemary, at its very largest when grown outdoors, only grows to the size of a small shrub, it will grow rapidly from seed and can therefore mature quickly in a container.

-This is an economical way to buy a rosemary bonsai plant – although you can of course always purchase a starter plant from a gardening store, nursery, or in some cases, even a grocery store, too.
+This is an economical way to buy more rosemary plants – although you can of course always purchase a starter plant from a gardening store, nursery, or in some cases, even a grocery store, too.

 Also check other bonsai trees you can grow here.